SeanSnake93/Flask_Book/README.md

 #### Forms

+Some Forms are used for multiple purposes, FilmsForm is used for multiple reasons primaraly due to the repertition of its data fields.
+When the data required changes some fields could be hidden and have data entered automaticly or in the case of the user, new form many be required to specify the fields required.

+All Forms must be filled to required standard before allowing the user to submit Read/Write/Update/Delete(s') to the DATABASE.

 ***FilmsForm***
 title, year, genre, director, rating, description, format, bar code, *submit*

 This creates a form for a visiting member to see in cataloge and when subscribed in the catalogue can add to their collection allowing the film data to be filtered through the catalogue web page (Example bellow).
-This is also used to Add new films to the database and edit existing entries.
+On the catalogue page you can edit existing entries or delete them.
+In the menu your able to Add new films to the DATABASE.
+*Used for Read/Write/Update/Delete funtions to DATABASE*

 *Example...*
 **Gladiator** 2000 Drama